-The resultant parameter estimates (and p-values) obtained from fitting the FGPO model, the LTM of Bakoyannis, Yu and Yiannoutsos (2017) with $\alpha = (2, 1.2)$, and our proposed PLGOR model with $\alpha = (2, 0)$ (the best-fitting model) are presented in Table 2.
-We observe that for both outcomes, males have a significantly higher CIF than that of females for all models.
-Although there is no evidence of an association between CD4 cell count at ART initiation and the CIF of loss to care (from all models), lower CD4 counts are significantly associated with increased CIF of death while in care, as revealed by the appropriate summary quantities (odds and relative risks) for the models.
-This agrees with previous studies (Lawn et al. (2009)) exploring the effect of low CD4 cell counts on mortality risks.
+Table 2.
+Comparison between the proposed model with $\boldsymbol{\alpha} = (2, 0)$ and and our proposed PLGOR model with $\alpha = (2,0)$ (the best-fitting model) are presented in Table 2.
+We observe that for both outcomes, males have a significantly higher CIF compared to females from all models.
+Although there is no evidence for an association between CD4 cell count at ART initiation and the CIF of loss to care (from all models), lower CD4 counts are significantly associated with increased CIF of death while in care, as revealed by the appropriate summary quantities (odds, and relative risks) for the models.
+This is in tune to previous studies (Lawn et al., 2009) exploring the effect of low CD4 cell counts on mortality risks.
 Finally, exploring the association of Age with the two competing risks revealed interesting findings.
 For proper interpretation, we plot the two fitted nonparametric risk functions in Figure 1.
-We observe that a lower age (<63 years) at ART initiation is associated with a decreased CIF of loss to care and an increased CIF of death while in care.
-However, for Age \geq 63, the respective directions of the association are reversed, that is, an increased CIF for loss to care and a decreased CIF of death while in care.
-These new findings quantifying the time-varying effects of age were not revealed from the FGPO and LTM fits.
+We observe that a lower age (<63 years) at ART initiation is associated with a decreased CIF of loss to care, and an increased CIF of death while in care.
+However, for Age ≥ 63 , the respective directions of the association are reversed, i.e., increased CIF for loss to care, and decreased CIF of death while in care.
+These new findings quantifying time-varying effects of age were not revealed from the FGPO and LTM fits.